Large Language Models for Software Engineering: A Systematic Literature Review: Approach

 \subsubsection{Study Inclusion and Exclusion Criteria}

-Based on our search strategy, we initially obtained 164,327 papers that potentially relate to our research.
-Next, we needed to further evaluate the relevance of these papers based on inclusion and exclusion criteria, as shown in Table~\ref{tab:criteria}, so that the selected papers can directly address our research questions.
+Based on our search strategy, we initially obtained 218,765 papers that potentially relate to our research.
+Next, we needed to further evaluate the relevance of these papers based on inclusion and exclusion criteria (To ensure that our inclusion and exclusion criteria were sufficiently objective and rational, we designed these criteria following several state-of-the-art SLR papers~\cite{naveed2024model,wang2022machine,watson2022systematic,yang2022survey}.), as shown in Table~\ref{tab:criteria}, so that the selected papers can directly address our research questions.
 The paper selection process, as illustrated in Fig.~\ref{fig:process}, consists of six phases.

-In the first phase, we conducted automated filtering to exclude papers with less than 8 pages (Exclusion criteria 1), reducing the number of papers to 63,404.
+In the first phase, we conducted automated filtering to exclude papers with less than 8 pages~\cite{bashroush2017case,wang2022machine} (Exclusion criteria 1), reducing the number of papers to 80,611.
 In the second phase, we examined the titles, abstracts, and keywords of the papers to identify those that include relevant LLM-related keywords.
 We then expanded the search scope to avoid missing relevant papers, including ML, DL, and other related keywords that may not directly correspond to LLM.
 The purpose of this phase is to narrow down the scope and filter out papers directly related to LLM (Inclusion criteria 1).
 Papers that are filtered out in this phase are then manually reviewed in the fifth phase.
-Additionally, we excluded 235 non-English written literature (Exclusion criteria 7).
-After the second phase, the number of papers was reduced to 4,341.
+Additionally, we excluded 448 non-English written literature (Exclusion criteria 7).
+After the second phase, the number of papers was reduced to 5,078.

 The third phase involves identifying the venues of the papers (Exclusion criteria 3).
 We extracted publication information such as ``journal'', ``URL'', ``DOI'', and ``series'' to determine the publication sources.
-For papers from arXiv in 2022 and 2023, we chose to retain them, considering that this field is emerging and many works are in the process of submission.
-Although these papers did not undergo peer review, we have a quality assessment process to eliminate papers with low quality, ensuring the overall quality of this systematic literature review (SLR).
-This step resulted in 632 papers.
+For papers from arXiv in 2023 and 2024, we chose to retain them, considering that this field is emerging and many works are in the process of submission.
+Although these papers did not undergo peer review, we have a quality assessment process to eliminate papers with low quality.
+This step resulted in 1,172 papers.